bpmutter/ben.perlmutter.io/_posts/2020-06-19-technology-wishlist.md

 For instance, if I read some book about the evolution of the American political economy, I can sound nice at a cocktail party, which is cool, I guess.
 (Though I don't know if I've actually ever been to a cocktail party...)
 But the utility of that knowledge basically stops there.
 Now that's not me knocking learning for the sake of learning, and I will read that book about the American political economy.

 But what makes software development such a rewarding *vocation* for me is that this is rarely the case.
 When you learn a new skill, you can put it to use.
-And, not only that, someone might pay you a bunch of money to put it to use!
+And, not only that, someone might pay you a bunch of money to do it!

 So, without further ado or rambling preamble, here are a couple of the top technologies I want to learn and why I'd like to learn them.
 I'll try to update the list periodically reflecting new stuff I want to learn, and removing stuff that I have in fact learned.